“One small step for [a] man, one giant leap for mankind.”

 Several months ago, eight of the astronauts who manned Apollo flights gathered for a photograph.
 Most are dressed in dignified black tie, with one notable exception.

 Buzz Aldrin is decked out in a flashy silver suit emblazoned with rockets.
-His feet were adorned with American flag-themed socks.
+In addition, his feet were adorned with American flag-themed socks.
 It’s no exaggeration to say that Aldrin stole the show.

 While Buzz Aldrin notably embraced the spotlight after the historic Apollo 11 mission, Armstrong shunned the spotlight.
-You’ll have to search hard to find red carpet appearances and interviews featuring Armstrong.
+As a result, you’ll have to search hard to find red carpet appearances and interviews featuring Armstrong.

 Where he did show up was every day in the classroom teaching.
-For ten years, he nurtured young minds in the classrooms and hallways and his office at Rhodes Hall in the University of Cincinnati.
+He nurtured young minds in the classrooms and hallways and his office at Rhodes Hall in the University of Cincinnati for ten years.
 Though he went to great lengths to avoid the media and fans, he was by all accounts very accessible to his students.

 “For his students, he couldn’t have been any more approachable,” said UC alum Ralph Spitzen in this interview for the university’s magazine.
 “He was always willing to sit down with you and answer any questions.
 “He was a great aviator who was comfortable making paper airplanes in UC’s Armory Fieldhouse and a professor who enjoyed having beers with students after final exams.
 He showed frustration when a NASA administrator interrupted class but tolerated the antics of our class when we got restless or when a famous Italian actress converted our Baldwin Hall classroom into a photo-shoot backdrop.”